I.N: 2017-present: Stray Kids and solo music

 I.N trained at JYP Entertainment and participated in the Stray Kids survival program in late 2017.
 He debuted with Stray Kids with the EP I Am Not on March 25, 2018, through a debut showcase at Jangchung Arena.

 In 2019, I.N made his acting debut with a cameo appearance in the final episode of the web series A-Teen 2, alongside fellow Stray Kids member Hyunjin.
 On September 21, 2019, he appeared as a special MC on Show!
 Music Core.
 Additionally, he appeared as a contestant on episode 3 of the MBC entertainment program Favorite Entertainment, which aired on July 18, 2020, where he gave a trot music performance.
-In September 2020, I.N collaborated with bandmate Seungmin to release the song "My Universe", which peaked at number 21 on the Billboard World Digital Song Sales chart for the week of 20-26 September.
+In September 2020, I.N collaborated with the bandmates Seungmin and Changbin to release the song "My Universe", which peaked at number 21 on the Billboard World Digital Song Sales chart for the week of 20-26 September.

 On 15 January 2021, I.N released his debut solo song, "Maknae on Top", through the SKZ-Player series, featuring bandmates Bang Chan and Changbin.
 In 2022, he released his solo track "Hug Me", a song he co-wrote, as part of Stray Kids' SKZ-Record series.
 In October, he again collaborated with Seungmin to release the song "Can't Stop", which was featured on the group's seventh EP, Maxident.
 The song ranked sixth on Billboard's review of the EP and peaked at number 31 on the Circle Download Chart for the week of October 2–8, 2022.
 Additionally, during Stray Kids' Maniac World Tour, he collaborated with fellow member Lee Know to perform a cover of Harry Styles' song "Falling".

 Billboard ranked I.N ninth in their 2024 K-Pop Artist 100 chart.

 On April 8, 2025, it was reported that I.N, together with his bandmates Lee Know and Seungmin, will be part of tvN's weekend drama Resident Playbooks original soundtrack.
 The song, dubbed "Start!", was released on April 12, 2025.